thorst/jquery-tastyworksmod/docs/README.md

 To save either:
 1. Drag the link below to your bookmarks bar
-2. Right-click > Copy Link Address
+2. Right-click > Copy Link Address, then create a new bookmark, paste the link code in, and save

 To use:
 1. Log in to tastyworks